 Awacha: The target area comprises a cluster of geophysical anomalies representing porphyry targets located in an area approximately 9 km x 6 km in size.
 Mobile Magnetotellurics ("MobileMT") geophysics has indicated a buried conductive body in excess of 4 km x 5 km in size.
 The anomaly has the "classic doughnut" shape of a porphyry body.
 The conductive anomaly coincides with copper and molybdenum stream sediment anomalies and with quartz-sericite-pyrite ("QSP") alteration exposed in stream beds from field work reported in 2018.
 This is classic "phyllic" alteration seen in porphyry systems.
-The Company continues to work on the interpretation of the data collected during the first phase of the Anaconda mapping conducted in 2022.
+Field work started in June in order to complete the Anaconda mapping.

-In Kuri-Yawi, no exploration was made during the three months ended March 31, 2024.
+At Kuri-Yawi, no exploration was conducted during the six months ended June, 2024.